Producer and/or importer

 A huge leap has already been made in recent years with the collection of e-waste.
 This has risen sharply and […]

-We ensure sustainable and environmentally conscious processing of collected waste electrical appliances.
-After collection, sorting of the electrical appliances takes […]
+We ensure sustainable and environmentally conscious processing of collected e-waste.
+After collection, sorting of the electrical appliances takes place.
+Some […]

 Much more e-waste needs to be collected in the coming years.
 We ensure in many ways that consumers know where […]

 I put electrical appliances on the market, do I need to join?

 Yes, if you are a producer or importer and you put an electrical or electronic device on the Dutch market for the first time.
 From 1 March 2021, the producer responsibility is being directed by the OPEN Foundation.
 All producers of electrical and electronic devices must, as of that date, fulfil their legal obligations through the OPEN Foundation.
 This page explains when you are responsible as a producer and/or importer, which appliances are covered by the WEEE regulation and more about the legislation.
 If this is compulsory for you, we will welcome you at the OPEN Foundation.
 The waste management-fee agreement is available if you should like to read through it.
 You can join via the MyOPEN-button on this site.

 Yes, energy-efficient light bulbs are covered.
 Producer responsibility for lamps lies with LightRec for two more years.
 Luminaires fall under the OPEN Foundation.
 On 1 January 2023 also light bulbs fall under OPEN.
 LightRec and the OPEN Foundation work together on the implementation.
 Registration with the OPEN Foundation and for LightRec is possible through the MyOPEN-button on this site.

 How much is the waste management fee and how does it work?